campbell17/campbell17-v2/journal/draft-grinding-my-beans.md

 If I want my timeline to look like that next year (and I do), I can't be wasting energy dicking around with FUD.
 I need to decide **today** what I'm shipping this month and get to work.

 And this approach is already bearing fruit.
-When one of my kids was younger, he was at the doctor a lot.
+When one of my kids was younger, he was at the doctor's a lot.
 Every time we checked out of the office, he got a sticker.
-Sometimes he peeled off the backing and slapped the sticker on his chest, but most of the time he wanted to hand me the sticker as soon as we got in the car for safe keeping.
+Sometimes he peeled off the backing and slapped the sticker on his chest, but most of the time he wanted to hand me the sticker as soon as we got in the car for safe-keeping.
 I eventually realized I had dozens of doctor's office stickers in my center console and I thought it'd be cool to make a poster.
 That simple idea has been floating around in my head for YEARS.
 This year, I decided to make it a line item on my creative IMDB.
 Boom.
 Shipped.

 Image of the new poster.
 Caption: Humble and done > groundbreaking and in my head